austintgriffith/burner-wallet/README.md

+🔥👛Burner Wallet to move xDai quickly in a web browser.
+Sweep to cold storage when you get home. 🏠👨🏻‍🚒 [https://xdai.io](https://xdai.io)

 There are places in the world today where it's hard to find important goods with the traditional currency or the currency may fluctuate immensely in value due to inflation.
 Luckily, exchange of value is one of our most powerful assets in the Ethereum space.

 Unfortunately, it is especially difficult to onboard new users because our ecosystem has such a steep learning curve.
 Traditional wallets put a huge burden on the user to understand a new currency and deal with seed phrases.